-You can use the following link, provided by the MA Department of Public Health, to find a convenient testing site https://www.mass.gov/info-details/covid-19-testing#testing-sites.
+You can use the following link, provided by the MA Department of Public Health, to find a map of convenient testing sites:

 Serology (Antibody) Testing

 Commercially manufactured antibody tests are available through many healthcare providers and commercial laboratories and check for SARS-CoV-2 (COVID-19) antibodies.
 Although governmental regulatory agencies are currently collaborating to assess the performance of commercial antibody tests, the majority of tests currently available have not received Food and Drug Administration Emergency Use Authorization.